OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Members_management.md

 owner.
 Course owners can also add other owners to the course.

   *  **[Coaches](../access_roles_rights/coach.mdd)**
-Coaches typically play a role in course delivery, but are not involved in course creation.
+Coaches typically play a role in course _delivery_, but are not involved in course creation.
 Course coaches have access to the assessment tool and statistics, as well as other options and course elements depending on their settings.